Progressive Web Apps – are they worth an investment?

 About 53% of end-users leave your website if it takes more than 3 seconds to load.
 Since PWAs make use of progressive enhancement libraries (like Isomorphic JS) loading fewer resources as compared to a traditional web app makes them even snappier (in some cases) than native apps.

 On top of that, since PWAs look like mobile apps but act as websites they can be optimized for search engines.
-A PWA is inherently SEO enabled and since it drives high engagement, it’s a perfect recipe for screening benefits.
+Inherently SEO A PWA drives high engagement, matching a perfect recipe for screening benefits.

 3. Low development cost